How Announcing Your Engagement Can Tempt Thieves

-In 2019, 1.5 million households fell victim to a committed or attempted burglary, according to the U.S. Department of Justice’s Criminal Victimization Report.
+In 2020, more than 1.2 million households fell victim to a committed or attempted burglary, according to the U.S. Department of Justice’s Criminal Victimization Report.
 Half a million people experienced motor-vehicle theft, which is a good reminder to never leave precious items in your vehicles, either.

 Thieves target homes for a variety of reasons.
 Some seek out unprotected, easy targets in lower-income neighborhoods for a quick hit with little chance of an alarm system to deal with.
 Others, however, watch for signs of wealth – a bigger bang for their buck.

 Couples spent an average of $6,000 on their engagement ring in 2021, according to The Knot 2021 Jewelry and Engagement Study.

 Combine the average value of engagement rings with the ease of selling them, especially online, and it’s not surprising that engagement rings are a target for thieves.

 Not only is a diamond ring a tempting target all on its own, it could also indicate the owner has other valuable possessions, too.
 Exactly what your friendly neighborhood burglar is looking for.

 Now, we’re not saying announcing engagements on social media is something you shouldn’t do.
 Just follow a few simple guidelines to better protect your ring – and yourself:

 - Don’t announce your house is empty.
 Beware of vacation countdown widgets, RSVPs to Facebook events, check-ins and location services.
 Anything that tells a stranger exactly when you’ll be way from home is dangerous.

 - Up your security settings.
 Set your Instagram account to private, lock down your Facebook, and only allow apps to know your location when necessary.
 The fewer people who can see your profiles, the less risk.